15 Insanely AMAZING Day Trips from Merida

 mangroves in Celestun

 Located two-and-a-half hours by bus from Merida, Celestun is a small seaside town.
-On one side is the ocean and the other is the biosphere reserve.
-There’s a decent beach with a few restaurants serving overpriced and under-liquored margaritas but uber delicious ceviche.
-The water was warm but quite murky when I was there.
+On one side of the town is the ocean and on the other is the biosphere reserve.
+There’s a decent beach with a few restaurants serving overpriced and under-liquored margaritas but uber-delicious ceviche.
+The water in the ocean was warm but quite murky when I was there.

 What makes locals and foreign tourists flock to Celestun isn’t the beach instead, it’s to see the flamboyance of flamingos at the Celestun Biosphere Reserve.
 You’ll also see mangroves (kind of cool), perhaps an alligator (I didn’t), and some other waterfowl (I saw nothing special).